zwettemaan/IDTideChart/README.md

 (c) 2024 Kris Coppieters - Rorohiko Ltd.

 This sample ready-to-run ExtendScript for InDesign uses data from NOAA (National Oceanic and Atmospheric Administration) to render a live one-page 24-hour tide chart for a designated location on a coast of the USA.

+The chart starts from 'now' and runs up to 'now' + 23.

 <img width="1847" alt="Screenshot 2024-10-01 at 9 40 13 AM" src="https://github.com/user-attachments/assets/57fe9c0c-c884-457d-bcea-600e29124672">